 Government Policies and Laws

-- Limiting the rise in temperature to 1.5 degree Celsius
+- Limiting the rise in temperature to 1.5 degrees Celsius

 - End subventions to fossil fuel creation